Annual Salary

 Experience of food manufacturing processes and the meat industry is important for this role.

-You can find out more about becoming a meat hygiene inspector from Tasty Careers.
+You can find out more about how to become a meat hygiene inspector from Tasty Careers.

 You could become a manager in food retail or manufacturing, or a supervisor or manager with the Food Standards Agency.